Research results

 Abstract: The research answered whether cooperation in ruling corporate taxation, a traditional obligation of conduct of sovereign states, was undergoing profound transformation into the obligation of result.
 The analyzed topic was not whether the tax authorities want or should cooperate (which is answered per se), but rather how to appropriately respond to the international taxation requirements for strengthening the multilateral agreements.
 Tax authorities worldwide have expressed concerns about identifying efficient regulation, and the development of multilateral agreements to combat tax evasion was under long and often unproductive negotiation.
 The empirical analyses of relevant literature and jurisprudence helped formulate an opinion on the regulation’s efficiency in strengthening multilateral taxation.
 The need to change the nature of the state’s obligation to negotiate fiscal regulation was not mentioned explicitly in hard law.
 Still, it was indirectly supported by soft law instruments, such as state representatives’ continuous yet divergent dialogue and the approaches presented in the international courts’ jurisprudence.
 The consistent influence on the obligation to support developments in international law in corporate taxation was justified, given the limit when considering its conduct nature, compared to potential benefits generated by the obligation of result.
 See the full paper here.

-• I. Bilan and A. Nastas (2021).
+• A. Nastas and I. Bilan (2021).
 Public Spending on Labor Market Policies and Unemployment in the European Union.
 A Gender Analysis.
 In: Tofan, M., Bilan, I., Cigu, E. (eds.)
 EUFIRE 2021.
 Pandemic Challenges for European Finance, Business and Regulation.
 Alexandru Ioan Cuza University Publishing House, Iași, pp. 559-579.

 Abstract: All around the world, governments are implementing policies designed to fight unemployment and diminish its negative economic and social effects.
 While passive labor market policies (PLMPs) are aimed at providing unemployed individuals with income support during their search for a job, active measures (ALMPs) aim to increase employment opportunities and cut down unemployment.
 Our paper seeks to investigate the impact of public expenditure with these policies on unemployment rates in the European Union countries, during 2006-2018.
 In addition, we want to assess whether there are substantial differences in their effects on unemployment rates among women and men.
 The results show that higher unemployment benefits are detrimental to employment because unemployed people lessen their efforts to search for a job, and active measures may be an efficient tool in reducing unemployment, although further analysis is needed in this respect.
 Moreover, we found evidence for important differences among the two genders, especially regarding the passive labor market measures.
 The side-effects of generous unemployment benefits on unemployment are found to be more important among men compared to women.
 See the full paper here.